dell/omnia/docs/source/InstallationGuides/BuildingClusters/installscheduler.rst

 	- Slurm exporter is installed on the host like Slurm, and Slurm exporter will be successfully installed only if Slurm is installed.

+**Installing LDAP Client**

+Manager and compute nodes will have LDAP client installed and configured if ``ldap_required`` is set to TRUE.

+.. note:: No users/groups will be created by Omnia.

 **Login node roles**